thing-it/cordova-plugin-photo-viewer/README.md

+> [!CAUTION]
+> This repository has been archived because the original Android library is no longer available on any Maven repository host.
+Please use https://github.com/thing-it/photoviewer instead.

 # Photo Viewer
 > This plugin is intended to show a picture from an URL into a Photo Viewer with zoom features.